akashsharma-2002/Wound_detox/README.md

 ## 5: License

 This project is licensed under the Apache License 2.0.
-See the LICENSE file for details.
+See the Apache License 2.0 file for details.